Garage security is often overlooked when homeowners plan to install their burglar alarm and home security systems.

 Detached domestic garages are usually constructed of bricks, cement blocks or prefabricated with steel or cement.
-As well as the main door, they will often have a side-door for people to use, and they will often have windows too.
+As well as the main door, they will often have a side door for people to use, and they will often have windows too.
 Garages set some way from the house, say at the bottom of the garden or out of sight from main house windows, will prove the most problematic as far are garage security is concerned.

 Although generally more secure, integrated garages have their own security issues.
-Many will have a standard door leading into the main house or have some sort of access from the garden.
-Those who live in a modern house should find that the interconnecting garage door will be fire resistant and self-closing.
+Many will have a standard door leading into the main house or have some access from the garden.
+Those who live in a modern house should find that the interconnecting garage door will be fire-resistant and self-closing.
 However, although fire-resistant doors are heavier than regular doors, they may not have been manufactured as security doors, and they may quickly be forced open by an intruder.

 In older homes, replacing an interconnecting garage door should mean installing a door that is resistant to both fire and burglars.
 Doors are the weak link when it comes to garage security.
 They can give burglars relatively easy access to your home.
-There are two basic types of garage door, the up-and-over and the roller shutter door.
+There are two basic types of garage doors, the up-and-over and the roller shutter door.
 Both have their strengths and weaknesses on the parking security front.
 A typical up-and-over door has a lockable lever handle that operates a spring-loaded bolt.
-Older garage doors will often have just a single bolt, and the system can be of low quality.
-It can be relatively easy for an intruder to force open a single bolt garage door by inserting a thin-bladed tool in the top of the door to force the bolt open.
+Older garage doors will often have just a single bolt, and the system can be low quality.
+It can be relatively easy for an intruder to force open a single-bolt garage door by inserting a thin-bladed tool at the top of the door to push the bolt open.

 Bright lights can act as a deterrent, especially for home garages that are out of sight.
-Motion detector lighting can save energy as the security lights only come on when it is needed.
-Motion detectors can also be used to switch on internal and external lights when you arrive and switch off again when you have safely parked the car and locked all the doors.
+Motion detector lighting can save energy as the security lights only come on when needed.
+Motion detectors can also switch on internal and external lights when you arrive and switch off when you have safely parked the car and locked all the doors.
 There are some simple garage security measures you can take yourself, of course, such as fitting secure cabinets for expensive power tools, adding ground anchors to chain cycles and mowers or opaque window curtains so thieves can't see what is stored inside.

 The first thing to do to ensure your garage is safe from unwanted intruders is to get some advice from the experts.
-The staff at Crown Securities have years of experience in installing, fitting and maintaining security devices for homes and business.
-What's more, they will give your home and garage a free check over and offer a free quote on ways to protect your property without breaking the bank.
-Burglar alarm systems and CCTV security systems are no longer the preserve of the wealthy and advanced in technology mean they can be both, cheap, efficient and easy to operate.
+The staff at Crown Securities have years of experience installing, fitting and maintaining security devices for homes and businesses.
+Moreover, they will give your home and garage a free check over and offer a free quote on protecting your property without breaking the bank.
+Burglar alarm systems and CCTV security systems are no longer the preserve of the wealthy, and advances in technology mean they can be both cheap, efficient and easy to operate.